 What are the requirements to be accepted into the Nursing Program?

 Students applying to the Nursing Program should have a minimum GPA of 2.8 and College Prep Biology and Chemistry with a Regent Exam score of 80 or higher, within the last 5 years.
 Students who have not had Biology or Chemistry or it has been greater than 5 years since taking these courses will be required to take BIO 103 and CHM 103.
-Students must also be eligible to enter college level Math and English courses as determined by placement exams.
+Students must also be eligible to enter college level Math and English courses as determined by placement exams or college level credit.

 Does acceptance into SUNY Adirondack mean I am accepted into the Nursing Program?

 No. All students must complete a SUNY Adirondack Application available online on the SUNY Adirondack website.
 There is a $35.00 application fee to apply.
-Students must also complete a Supplemental Nursing Program Application available for download on the SUNY Adirondack website.
+Students must also complete a Supplemental Nursing Program Application available through the Admissions Office for students new to SUNY Adirondack and Ona Whaley, Advisor for Pre-Nursing students for current SUNY Adirondack students.
 There is no fee for the Supplemental Nursing Program Application.